lightbend/config/HOCON.md

 URLs:

- - for both filesystem files and Java resources, if the included name is a URL (begins with a protocol), it would be reasonable behavior to try to load the URL rather than treating the name as a filename or resource name.
  - for files loaded from a URL, "adjacent to" should be based on parsing the URL's path component, replacing the last path element with the included name.